RavinduMihiranga/e18-co227-Department-Course-Page-Group-A/docs/README.md

 # Please update this with your repository name and title
 repository-name: e18-co227-Department-Course-Page-Group-A
-title: Department Course Page for Undergraduate Courses
+title: Department Course Page for Undergraduate Students
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Department Course Page for Undergraduate Courses
+# Department Course Page for Undergraduate Students

 ---